- Calendar of Events

 Kayaking is one of the coolest things families can do together in New Mexico.
 Kids love it because it's a new way to play on the water.
-Parents love it because it builds confidence and courage.
+Parents love it because it builds courage, confidence and character.
 It's great exercise and gets kids active and away from idle activities like television and video games, and reconnects them to nature and non-material things.
 As their skills improve, kayaking becomes a great way to explore the outdoors, access new campsites, hiking trails or fishing holes.

 This class is designed for kids age 5 - 8.
 At this age, many kids are just learning to become comfortable in the water, and the kayak opens up new opportunities for them to learn and play.
 While some children may have natural fears in the beginning, others will want to jump right in!
 This class focuses more on social development than on kayaking technique.
 Throughout this class, the kids will play fun games and team building skills that build confidence and courage.